mlfpm/deepof/README.md

 ```

 **NOTE**: installation via pip is at the moment not compatible with Apple Silicon.
 If you'd like to install DeepOF on such machines,
-please use either poetry or Docker.
+please use poetry.
 You should also install hdf5 using [homebrew](https://brew.sh/), as described in [this](https://github.com/mlfpm/deepof/issues/15) issue.

 ##### Before we delve in:
 DeepOF relies heavily on DeepLabCut and SLEAP output.
 Thorough tutorials on how to get started with pose estimation using DLC can be found [here](https://www.mousemotorlab.org/deeplabcut), and for SLEAP [here](https://sleap.ai/tutorials/tutorial.html).